 Organizational benefits — and challenges

-While employers are certainly recognizing the growing expectations and benefits (such as lower office overhead and heightened morale) of remote employees, there are undeniable challenges involved.
+While employers certainly recognize remote employees’ growing expectations and benefits (such as lower office overhead and heightened morale), undeniable challenges are involved.
 Do employers lose more by potentially sacrificing the culture and productivity that a physical office can foster?

-Rather than dance around the key concern, let’s just say it: it’s a trust issue.
+Rather than dance around the critical concern, let’s say it: it’s a trust issue.

-How can employers know what their employees are doing when they’re not in the office?
-Sure, there are time tracking tools to chart an employee’s work, but the trust concern isn’t simply about what an employee’s efforts are, rather what the sum of all employee’s efforts and dedication shapes up to being.
+How can employers know what their employees do when they’re not in the office?
+Sure, there are time tracking tools to chart an employee’s work, but the trust concern isn’t simply about what an employee’s efforts are, but rather what the sum of all employee’s actions and dedication shapes up to be.

 Angel’s Ravikant explains, “How do I know this person is great?
-How do I evaluate, motivate, manage someone who’s remote?”
+How do I evaluate, motivate, and manage someone remotely?”